aws/copilot-cli/site/content/docs/developing/domain.en.md

       - arn:aws:acm:us-east-1:123456789012:certificate/12345678-1234-1234-1234-123456789012
 ```

-Then, in your service's manifest, you can either:
+Then, in your service's manifest, you can:

-1. Specify the ID of the [`hosted zone`](../manifest/lb-web-service.en.md#http-hosted-zone) into which Copilot should insert the A record:
+- Specify the ID of the [`hosted zone`](../manifest/lb-web-service.en.md#http-hosted-zone) into which Copilot should insert the A record:
 ``` yaml
 # in copilot/{service name}/manifest.yml
 http: